 Sudan was once the largest country in Africa.
-However, since July 2011 when the people of South Sudan voted for independence, the country has not only been split geographically but has undergone some other dramatic changes.
+However, since July 2011 when the people of South Sudan voted for independence, the country hasn't only been split geographically but has undergone some other dramatic changes.

 There are sizeable expat communities in Sudan’s capital, Khartoum, and the city of Omdurman.
 While most expats in Sudan are from Egypt, there are also a fair number of Europeans and North Americans.
 The majority of foreigners who relocate to Sudan come to work in the country’s growing oil industry or do humanitarian work.

-While Khartoum is relatively safe, there are a number of areas of Sudan that expats are advised to avoid.
+While Khartoum is somewhat safe compared to much of the country, there are a number of areas of Sudan that expats are advised to avoid.
 The security situation in the north and east of the country is volatile and any area close to the Eritrean border is regarded as a no-go zone for foreigners.
 A number of terrorist groups like Hezbollah and Hamas are known to be operating in Sudan, so Western interests are seen to be at risk within the country.
 The United States, among other governments, has released travel warnings for the regions of Darfur, Blue Nile and Southern Kordofan.

 Social life in Sudan is fairly muted because of the country’s alcohol ban.
-Expats living in Sudan should always remember that local laws reflect the fact that it is a predominantly Islamic country.
+Expats living in Sudan should always remember that local laws reflect the fact that it's a predominantly Islamic country.
 There should be limited public interaction between people of the opposite sex and expats should dress modestly as a sign of respect for local traditions.
-While Sudanese Arabic is the most widely spoken language in the country, expats should not have too much difficulty communicating in English, which is also an official language in Sudan.
+While Sudanese Arabic is the most widely spoken language in the country, expats shouldn't have too much difficulty communicating in English, which is also an official language in Sudan.